Spyro 2: Ripto's Rage!: Development

 The sequel to Spyro the Dragon was tentatively titled Spyro the Dragon 2 during its pre-production phase.
+According to Ted Price, Insomniac's president and founder, the game was designed to provide a "greater challenge" for experienced players, as it was made to have greater depth and more gameplay variety than Spyro the Dragon.
 The music for Spyro 2: Ripto's Rage! was composed by Stewart Copeland and was engineered and co-produced by Jeff Seitz.
+Copeland's jungle-style beats and rhythmic style change throughout the game while remaining approachable and fun.
 The character Spyro is voiced by Tom Kenny, replacing Carlos Alazraqui from the first game, while additional voices are provided by Kenny, Gregg Berger, Melissa Disney, Milton James, Mary Linda Phillips and Marcelo Tubert.
 The game's sound effects were created by Mike Gollom, Harry Woolway and Ron Horwitz of Universal Sound Studios.
-The game was officially announced at 1999 E3 convention in Los Angeles, CA; it was later released in North America on November 2, 1999.
+The game was officially announced at the 1999 E3 convention in Los Angeles, CA. In Volume 3 Issue 1 of the Official US PlayStation Magazine, which was released in October 1999, the name "Ripto" originated from the Japanese katakana spelling of Spyro (スパイロ).
+The game was released in North America on November 2, 1999.
 Sony Computer Entertainment of America director of product development Ami Blaire stated, "Spyro 2 isn't just another sequel.
 Players will surely be lured by Spyro's playful antics, but they'll experience gameplay that's more challenging and more fun then ever before."

 Re-releases

 The game became available for download on the European PlayStation Network on July 26, 2007, before its predecessor was released to the same market.
 Less than a week later, however, it was removed because the Colossus and Idol Springs levels failed to load.
 On April 17, 2008, it was released on the Japanese PlayStation Store.
-On May 7, 2009, a corrected version of the game became available for download from the North American PlayStation Store and was re-released on the European PlayStation Store on December 12, 2012.
+On May 7, 2009, the game became available for download from the North American PlayStation Store and a corrected version was re-released on the European PlayStation Store on December 12, 2012, although as the NTSC version instead of PAL.
 Spyro 2, alongside its predecessor and sequel, received a remastered release with updated visuals on November 13, 2018 as part of the Spyro Reignited Trilogy compilation for PlayStation 4 and Xbox One.
-This compilation retains the game's North American name, Ripto's Rage!, as opposed to the title used for the original European and Australian release, Gateway to Glimmer.
+This compilation retains the game's North American name, Ripto's Rage!, as opposed to the title used for the original PAL regions release, Gateway to Glimmer.